seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIUS CAESAR**
 But being charged, we will be still by land,
-Which, as I take’t, we shall; for his best force
+Which, as I take't, we shall; for his best force
 Is forth to man his galleys.
 To the vales,
 And hold our best advantage.